 10. You forget that your inner life determines your outer progress.

 This is an idea I embraced long ago, and Dr. Henry Cloud says it well:

 “The good life sometimes has little to do with outside circumstances.
 We are happy and fulfilled mostly by who we are on the inside….
 And our internal lives largely contribute to producing many of our external circumstances.”

 For me, an inner life begins with gratitude.
 Sometimes I simply write down three things I’m thankful for in the moment (especially in the hardest of times) and it immediately changes my perspective.
 Our inner life grows by taking time to reflect on what is positive and working—and it energizes us to repeat the process.

 It forms the basis, too, for learned optimism.
-Anyone can learn to be more optimistic.
-Winston Churchill said, “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”
+Anyone can learn to be more optimistic and reap the benefits of a positive mindset.
+As Winston Churchill said, “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

-You will be well on your way to success in work and life if you take the time to recognize and overcome the daily bad habits that are holding you back.
+You will be well on your way to growth in work and life if you take the time to recognize and overcome the daily bad habits that are holding you back.
 Good luck!